 While this makes for a busy label, it also means you’ll find all the information you need to understand what you are buying.
 And, because the labelling is consistent for every product, if you understand one, you’ll understand them all.

 Here is a closer look at the information you can find on the label and how to make sense of it.

-By looking at the label, you’ll learn what class the product belongs to: dried or fresh cannabis, extract, topical, edible, plants or seeds.
+By looking at the label, you’ll learn what class the product belongs to: dried or fresh cannabis, extract, topical, edible, plant or seed.
 The label will also tell you which of the three main cannabis species (indica, sativa and hybrid, each with its own unique characteristics) is used in the product.
-Some cannabis labels may indicate the specific strain name the Licensed Producer has given the plant used.
+Some cannabis labels may indicate the specific cultivar name the Licensed Producer has given the plant used.

 The packaged-on and expiry dates

 The label must list the date the cannabis was packaged — not when the product was harvested but rather when the finished product was placed and sealed in its final packaging.
 Expiry dates, which are used to communicate the stability of the product in regards to potency, are not mandatory in Health Canada regulations, so some Producers will provide them, but many do not.

 Some edibles, however, must list a durable life date (also known as the “best before”) if the quality of the product will degrade within 90 days of manufacturing.
 This doesn’t mean the product expires or is unsafe to consume after the date, but its potency, flavour, texture or freshness may have diminished.
 Note that for all edibles, once the package is opened, the product’s shelf life will change.

 The total weight or volume